 Calculators and Equations

-Tables containing commonly used equations in chemistry are provided with each exam for students to use when taking both the multiple choice and free-response section.
+Tables containing commonly used equations and constants in chemistry are provided with each exam and can be used on both the multiple-choice and free-response section.

 The equations are grouped in tables according to major content category.
 Within each table, the symbols used for the variables in that table are defined.
 However, in some cases the same symbol is used to represent different quantities in different tables.
-It should be noted that there is no uniform convention among textbooks for the symbols used in writing equations.
+There is no uniform convention among textbooks for the symbols used in writing equations.
 The equation tables follow many common conventions, but in some cases consistency was sacrificed for the sake of clarity.

-The lists of equations may be used during the entire exam.
-You should printout the list of equations and use them throughout the year to get used to using such a list in a testing situation.
+The lists of equations and constants may be used during the entire exam.
+You should print out the list of equations and use them throughout the year to get used to using such a list in a testing situation.
+(You will find the equation list in Appendix B of the Course and Exam Description.)
 However, since the equations will be provided with the exams, you will NOT be allowed to bring your own copies to the exam room.